EmanuelCaires/TheJungle/README.md

 | x-large     | => 1200px  |

 ## Wireframes
 I have used [Balsamic](https://balsamiq.com/wireframes/ "Balsamic") to develop my wireframes for my website.
-I initially created the mobile version and then the wireframes and then scalled it up for both tablet and desktop.
+I initially created the mobile version and then the wireframes and then scaled it up for both tablet and desktop.
 Because a requirement is to give little but quality information to the user to make them want to engage with the club, a one-page website is used.
 This gets the user through the content and quickly to the contact form and details via scrolling or directly via the navigation bar.

 The wireframes are below: